-Global real asset alternatives, such as infrastructure, natural resource and real estate investments, should do well as inflation rises.
+Global real asset alternatives, such as infrastructure, natural resources and real estate investments, should do well if and when inflation rises.

 We continue to expect fixed-income headwinds given the positioning of fiscal and monetary policy today, which make for interesting bedfellows.
-If President Trump and Republican policymakers are successful in bringing meaningful, pro-growth initiatives to fruition, such as lower taxes and lower regulator burden, the Fed may be quick to reign in the economy if there are any signs that inflation may get out of control.
+If the impact of Trumponomics is ultimately successful in bringing a meaningful acceleration in economic activity, the Fed may be quick to reign in the economy if there are any signs that inflation may get out of control.

-The Fed is in tightening mode after increasing short-term interest rates four times since December 2015.
-Interestingly, current financial conditions are “looser” than when the Fed started its interest-rate-hiking campaign.
+The Fed is in tightening mode after increasing short-term interest rates five times since December 2015.
+Interestingly, current financial conditions are looser than when the Fed started its interest-rate-hiking campaign.
 This suggests the Fed has a green light to tighten even more, which we expect it will do in the near future.

 The portfolio profiles outlined above may vary based on the individual investment objectives of your financial plan.
 As always, we very much appreciate and value the trust and confidence you place in our firm.
 Please do not hesitate to contact your advisor with any questions or service needs.